Handbook

 Audience: Teams adopting Big data & data engineering; project-specific data configuration stays in docs/product/data/ where that convention exists.

 Techniques here complement architecture and product docs: modeling and quality rules apply regardless of whether you run Lambda, Kappa, or a lakehouse.
-Planned guides will extend pipeline and validation topics without duplicating BIGDATA.md.
+Planned guides will extend pipeline and validation topics without duplicating Big data & data engineering body of knowledge.

 | Technique | Focus | Guide |